htsworkshop/stom-2018/class-material/day2-single-cell.md

 ### IV-1.
 Single cell RNA-seq analysis examples

-WARNING: This step will consume >30GB of memory space, so it is impossible that everyone run this session simultaneously, so only a small number of people should run these steps during the practical session, and each individual can practice these steps later on.
+WARNING: This step will consume >30GB of memory space, so it is impossible that everyone run this session simultaneously.
+Therefore, we will ask only a small number of people run these steps during the practical session, and each individual can practice these steps later on.

 These steps follows the excellent guide on single cell analysis